stippi/voice-assistant/README.md

 Generally, you can just ask the Assistant what it can do for you. ;-)

-Eventually, it would be nice to host the website in a native application that is less restricted than a Browser.

 ## Running Locally

 Create a file named `config.ts` in the `src` directory.